AshwiniANDi/AshTravelBookingSystem/door-to-door-travel-booking/frontend/README.md

 ## Usage

-- Navigate to the booking component to create a new travel booking.
+- Navigate to the booking component to create a new travel search and booking.
 - Fill in the required details for flight and taxi bookings.
 - Submit the form to save your booking.